 Effective September, 2009, Bermuda Hospitals Board and the Bermuda Red Cross moved to paid nursing and technical staff in the Blood Donor Clinic in the Kind Edward VII Memorial Hospital, with on-call volunteer support from the Bermuda Red Cross for emergencies.
 The Bermuda Red Cross will also continue to promote blood donation in the community.
 This decision was made by both bodies due to accreditation recommendations and a gradual decline in the number of qualified volunteers.

 In 1996 we became the “umbrella” organization for the promotion and distribution of Organ & Tissue donor cards together with information about this life-giving contribution.
 The Bermuda Organ and Tissue Donor Association is affiliated with the New England Organ & Tissue Donor Bank, and Bermuda is categorized in their #1 priority group.
 This high priority results from Bermuda’s close proximity and accessibility.
 Several transplants are done at KEMH by local ear and eye surgeons, and many organs and tissues are donated and received by Bermuda families through the New England affiliate.

-As a Branch of the British Red Cross we are a part of Subregion III of the Americas in the International Federation of Red Cross and Red Crescent Societies.
-This area consists of the Islands and Territories of the Caribbean and Bermuda.
-Historically we have come to the aid of most victims of natural disasters around the world.
+Historically we have come to the aid of victims of natural disasters around the world.
 If an appeal is launched by the International Federation of Red Cross & Red Crescent Societies or from the country itself, we will also launch an appeal to the Bermuda public seeking financial assistance.
-To date just under $4 million has been raised through the Bermuda Red Cross.
+To date just over $7 million has been raised in the community through the Bermuda Red Cross.